Bra size: Larger breasts and bra fit

 Manufacturers cut their bras differently, so, for example, two 34B bras from two companies may not fit the same person.
 Customers should pay attention to which sizing system is used by the manufacturer.
 The main difference is in how cup sizes increase, by 2 cm or 1 inch (= 2.54 cm, see below).
 Some French manufacturers also increase cup sizes by 3 cm.
 Unlike dress sizes, manufacturers do not agree on a single standard.

-British bras currently range from A to LL cup size (with Rigby&Peller recently introducing bras by Elila which go up to US-N-Cup), while most Americans can find bras with cup sizes ranging from A to G. Some brands (Goddess, Elila) go as high as N, a size roughly equal to a British JJ-Cup.
+British bras range from A to LL cup size (with Rigby&Peller recently introducing bras by Elila which go up to US-N-Cup), while most Americans can find bras with cup sizes ranging from A to G. Some brands (Goddess, Elila) go as high as N, a size roughly equal to a British JJ-Cup.
 In continental Europe, Milena Lingerie from Poland produces up to cup R.

 Larger sizes are usually harder to find in retail outlets.
 As the cup size increases, the labeled cup size of different manufacturers' bras tend to vary more widely in actual volume.
 One study found that the label size was consistently different from the measured size.

 Even medical studies have attested to the difficulty of getting a correct fit.
 Research by plastic surgeons has suggested that bra size is imprecise because breast volume is not calculated accurately:

 The use of the cup sizing and band measurement systems has evolved over time and continues to change.
 Experts recommend that women get fitted by an experienced person at a retailer offering the widest possible selection of bra sizes and brands.